jonnonz1/nz-statute-book/acts/public/1987/parental-leave-and-employment-protection-act-1987.md

   (b) either—
     (i) where the employer is able to keep the employee's position open until the end of the employee's parental leave, the date on which, if the employee decides to return to work at the end of the parental leave, the employee will be required to return to work, being the date of the next working day after the date on which the employee's parental leave ends; or
     (ii) in any other case, the period of 26 weeks during which the employer will give the employee preference over other applicants for any position which is vacant and which is substantially similar to the position held by the employee at the beginning of the employee's parental leave; and
-  (c) where paragraph (b)(i) applies, the employee's obligations under section 39; and (d) the employee's rights under section 45.
+  (c) where paragraph (b)﻿(i) applies, the employee's obligations under section 39; and (d) the employee's rights under section 45.

 ### 39 Employee's notice in relation to return to work
 (1) Every employee who is on parental leave and whose position is being kept open by the employer, shall, not later than 21 days before the date on which the employee's parental leave ends, give to the employer written notice stating whether or not the employee will be returning to work at the end of the employee's parental leave.
 (2) Where an employee chooses,—the employee shall give to the employer not less than 21 days' notice in writing of the date on which the employee intends to return to work or begin the period of preference, as the case may be.
-  (a) pursuant to section 45(1)(f), to return to work before the date on which the employee is required to return to work at the end of the parental leave; or
+  (a) pursuant to section 45(1)﻿(f), to return to work before the date on which the employee is required to return to work at the end of the parental leave; or
-  (b) pursuant to section 45(1)(g), to end any period of parental leave and begin the period of preference before the date on which the period of preference would otherwise begin,—
+  (b) pursuant to section 45(1)﻿(g), to end any period of parental leave and begin the period of preference before the date on which the period of preference would otherwise begin,—

 ### 39A Succession to employee's entitlements
 [Repealed]